olmozavala/ISC_5935_HM1_PythonBasics/README.md

 # Numpy

-3) Make a function called **add2and3** that will add input a matrix and all the elements of the second row and the third column of any matrix bigger than a (2x3).
-The function will print **"Matrix too small."** if the matrix does not has the proper size.
+3) Make a function called **add2and3** that will input a matrix and **sum** all the elements of the second row and the elements of the third column of any matrix bigger than a (2x3).
+The function will print **"Matrix too small."** if the matrix does not have the proper size.

 4) Make a function called **squareme**.
 This function will receive a matrix and a row number, it will return a *ndarray* with the squared numbers of the specified row.
 The function will print "Row not found." if the specified row number does not exist.